Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/recognizing-artifacts.md

 which is also rather expensive in terms of processing power.

-## Common Artifacts
+## Artifacts

 !!! warning "Not Exhaustive"

-    This list covers the most common artifacts you are likely to encounter,
+    This list covers artifacts
+    you are likely to encounter,
     but is **_not_** exhaustive.
     Many artifacts